 Just as you can lock your biometrics for security, you can also unlock them when needed.
 This flexibility ensures you maintain control over your Aadhaar authentication.
 You have the choice to unlock them temporarily for a single transaction or permanently.

 Unlocking your biometrics allows you to perform Aadhaar-based authentications, such as accessing government services or financial transactions.
-It’s important to re-lock them after use, especially if you opted for a temporary unlock.
+It is important to re-lock them after use, especially if you opted for a temporary unlock.
 This practice reinforces your security posture.

-When your biometrics are locked, services requiring Aadhaar authentication won’t work.
-You’ll need to unlock them to complete these transactions.
-Always ensure you’re performing this action on the official UIDAI portal to prevent phishing attempts.
+When your biometrics are locked, services requiring Aadhaar authentication will not work.
+You will need to unlock them to complete these transactions.
+Always ensure you are performing this action on the official UIDAI portal to prevent phishing attempts.

 The process for unlocking your biometrics is similar to locking them.
 You can choose a temporary unlock, which automatically re-locks after a set period, or a permanent unlock.
 A temporary unlock is generally recommended for better security.